Taxation Informative Counter

 - The first installment is August 8, 2022.
 The second installment is on November 8, 2022.

 The interest rate to be assessed on arrears is 7% until June 30th, 2021.
 The interest rate will be 5% beginning July 1, 2021, and may be subjected to change without warning according to art.
 316 LIP.

 Receipt of School Tax Bill

-The school tax bill will be sent by mail on July 2, 2021.
+The school tax bill have been be sent by mail on July 6, 2022.
 The period covered by the school tax bill corresponds to the school year; July 1st to June 30th of the following year.
 The school tax bill contains two coupons and arrears are added on the 1st installment.